wavefrontHQ/docs/pages/doc/ui_charts.md

 You can control how units display in the Y axis.
 Changes affect *only the display* of data.

 **Note:** Which changes make sense depends entirely on the data you're looking at.
 For example, if your chart shows a percentage, changing the units changes the label, but does not change the units themselves.
-If your chart shows, for example, GB of memory or Gigabytes per second, then changes can result in a clearer display.
+If your chart shows GB of memory or Gigabytes per second, then changes can result in a clearer display.

 By default, charts use SI unit prefixes, but you can change that.
 * **SI unit** prefixes (k, M, G, T, P, E, Z, Y) increment by a factor of 1000 and are used by default.
 For details on SI units, see Wikipedia or a similar source.